Communist Party of India (Marxist): Background

-The Communist Party of India (Marxist) emerged from a division within the Communist Party of India, which was formed on 26 December 1925.
-The CPI had experienced an upsurge in support during the years following the Second World War, and had led armed rebellions in Telangana, Tripura, and Kerala.
-However, it soon abandoned the strategy of armed revolution in favor of working within the parliamentary framework.
+The Communist Party of India (Marxist) emerged from a division within the Communist Party of India.
+The CPI had experienced an upsurge in support during the years following the World War II; it had also led armed rebellions in Telangana, Tripura, and Kerala.
+However, it soon abandoned the strategy of armed revolution in favor of working within the Parliament framework.
 In 1950, B. T. Ranadive, the CPI general secretary and a prominent representative of the radical sector inside the party, was demoted on grounds of left-adventurism.

 Under the government of the Indian National Congress party of Jawaharlal Nehru, independent India developed close relations and a strategic partnership with the Soviet Union.
 The Soviet government consequently wished that the Indian communists moderate their criticism towards the Indian state and assume a supportive role towards the Congress governments.
-However, large sections of the CPI claimed that India remained a semi-feudal country and that class struggle could not be put on the back-burner for the sake of guarding the interests of Soviet trade and foreign policy.
+However, large sections of the CPI claimed that India remained a semi-feudal country and that Class conflict could not be put on the back-burner for the sake of guarding the interests of Soviet trade and foreign policy.
 Moreover, the Indian National Congress appeared to be generally hostile towards political competition.
-In 1959 the central government intervened to impose President's Rule in Kerala, toppling the E.M.S.
-Namboodiripad cabinet (the sole non-Congress state government in the country).
+In 1959 the central government intervened to impose President's rule in Kerala, toppling the E. M. S. Namboodiripad cabinet (the sole non-Congress state government in the country).